IDoCodingStuffs/python-doodles/freeform-log.md

 ### 3 PM
 Likely worth doing a hyperparam study on interpolation methods.
 Maybe guassian vs bspline to see if smoothing helps with learning latent segmentation?

+## 7/18
+### 12 AM
+Reverted the multihead change.
+I first need to ensure my experiment with the half float type and the ensuing hilarity get fully reverted.
+Once I can verify higher definition models with the proven approach do even better, I can try out the multihead approach.
+One hyperparam at a time.